Bamboo countertops are a beautiful, sustainable alternative to wood in kitchens and bathrooms.

 Generally, mineral oil is the best choice for sealing bamboo because it is safe, inexpensive and does not release an odor.
 Olive oil, which some people recommend, can discolor your bamboo or leave an off odor.

 Bamboo countertops are about sixteen percent harder than maple, the current popular choice for wooden counters.
 The cost can range from about $25.00 up to about $45.00 a square foot depending on manufacturer and type.
-If you are experienced in working with wood it is possible to install them yourself but using a contractor experienced with bamboo is always recommended.
+If you have the experience of working with wood it is possible to install them yourself.
+But using a contractor experienced with bamboo is always the best recommendation.

 Caring for Your Bamboo Kitchen Countertop